What Is The Internet? Partial Connectivity in the Internet Core: Validating our approach

 We compare Taitao detections from 6 \acp{VP} to independent observations taken from more than 100 VPs in CAIDA's Ark~\cite{ark_data}.
 This comparison is challenging, because both Taitao and Ark are imperfect operational systems that differ in probing frequency, targets, and method.
 Neither defines perfect ground truth, but agreement suggests likely truth.

-Although Ark probes targets much less frequently than Trinocular, Ark makes observations from 171 global locations, so it provides a diverse perspective.
+Although Ark probes targets much less frequently than Trinocular, Ark makes observations from 171 global locations, providing a diverse perspective.
 Ark traceroutes also allow us to assess \emph{where} peninsulas begin.
 We expect to see a strong correlation between Taitao peninsulas and Ark observations.
 (We considered RIPE Atlas as another external dataset, but its coverage is sparse, while Ark covers all /24s.)

 \textbf{Identifying comparable blocks:} We study 21 days of Ark observations from 2017-10-10 to -31.
 Ark covers all networks with two strategies.
-With team probing, 40 VPs together traceroute to all routed /24 about once per day.
-For prefix probing, about 35 VPs each traceroutes to .1 addresses of all routed /24s every day.
-We use both types of data: all three teams and all available prefix probing VPs, and we group results by /24 block of the traceroute's target address.
+With team probing, a 40 VP ``team'' traceroutes to all routed /24 about once per day.
+For prefix probing, about 35 VPs each traceroute to .1 addresses of all routed /24s every day.
+We use both types of data: the three Ark teams and all available prefix probing VPs.
+We group results by /24 block of the traceroute's target address.

 Ark differs from Taitao's Trinocular input in three ways: the target is a random address or the .1 address in each block; it uses traceroute, not ping; and it probes blocks daily, not every 11 minutes.
-These differences mean that Ark traceroutes sometimes fail when a simple ping succeeds.
+Sometimes these differences cause Ark traceroutes to fail when a simple ping succeeds.
 First, Trinocular's targets respond more often because it uses a curated hitlist~\cite{Fan10a} while Ark does not.
 Second, Ark's traceroutes can terminate due to path \emph{loops} or \emph{gaps} in the path, (in addition to succeeding or reporting target unreachable).
 We do not consider results with gaps, so problems on the path do not bias results for endpoints reachable by direct pings.

 To correct for differences in target addresses, we must avoid misinterpreting a block as unreachable when the block is online but Ark's target address is not, we discard traces sent to never-active addresses (those not observed in 3 years of complete IPv4 scans), and blocks for which Ark did not get a single successful response.
 (Even with this filtering, dynamic addressing means Ark still sometimes sees unreachables.)